trusona/trusona-mobile-sdk-android/README.md

   @NonNull
   @Override
   public Integer fragmentContainerId() {
-    // todo: update this method to return the id of the ViewGroup container into which the Trusona
+    // Update this method to return the id of the ViewGroup container into which the Trusona
     // SDK will display the TruCode Scanner.
 This ID must be present in the layout of the fragment
     // that's in the foreground.
     // i.e.: R.id.my_fragment_container.